 • Use Discover, MasterCard, or VISA (debit or credit card) – card number and expiration date required

-|School pictures will be taken this year on Thursday, August 25 between 2:00pm-6:00pm.
-All students should have photos taken for the yearbook (whether they purchase a photo package or not).
-Order forms were sent to families in the August mailing.
-Or you may order photo packages online through mylifetouch.com using the Picture ID #MI426096Y0.
-Students requesting retakes are reminded that they must bring in their original packet of photographs and there will be no charge for retake photos.
-Retake photos are scheduled for Wednesday, October 5 from approximately 7:30am-9:30am.
+|School pictures will be taken this year on Monday, August 26th from 8:00 am – 3:00 pm.
+All students should have photos taken for the yearbook.
+Order forms were sent to families in the August mailing, or you may order photo packages online through mylifetouch.com.
+Retake photos are scheduled for Friday, October 4 from approximately 7:35am-9:00am.
 Any questions please contact Lifetouch at 866-955-8342.|

-|Any adult volunteering at school or chaperoning a field trip must have an annual approved district Criminal Background Check on file with the school district.
+|Any adult volunteering at school or chaperoning a field trip must have a completed volunteer form on file which includes an approved district Criminal Background Check.
 Click HERE to apply.
 Please allow two weeks for processing volunteer forms.
-Call the school office at 789-7780 if you are unsure whether you are on the approved volunteer list.
+Call the school office at 789-7780 if you are unsure whether you are on the volunteer list.|

-|ELL (English Language Learner): The Lincoln ELL Department provides services for students who are currently English language learners.
-Each year the services vary according to the population.
-Support includes the following: classroom support, resource and supervised study coverage, bilingual transition assistance, and homework assistance.
-Native language support is also provided to the parents as well to facilitate communication between the school and families.
+|ELL (English Language Learner): Each year the services vary according to the student need.
+Support includes classroom support, resource and supervised study coverage, bilingual translation assistance, and homework assistance.
+Native language support is also provided to families as needed.|

 PUPIL SERVICES: Lincoln has student service staff consisting of two school counselors, a school psychologist, and a school nurse.
 They work as a team with teachers, administrators, and parents to help students get the most out of school.
 Some of the duties of this team are to: